 Works have since progressed according to the planned timeframes; with civil works on the Verdala Terraces apartments having been completed, and civil works on the Verdala Hotel in progress.
 As initially planned, the Verdala Hotel is expected to start operating in Q4 of 2024.
-In this respect, it is pertinent to note that pursuant to a public deed entered into on 2 June 2023 by and amongst, inter alios, the Malta Enterprise Corporation, Royal Hotels Limited and the Issuer, should the Verdala Hotel not be rendered operational by the 5 March 2026, Royal Hotels Limited shall incur pre-liquidated damages in the sum of \in 5,000 per day or part thereof up to the date as the hotel is rendered operational.
+In this respect, it is pertinent to note that pursuant to a public deed entered into on 2 June 2023 by and amongst, inter alios, the Malta Enterprise Corporation, Royal Hotels Limited and the Issuer, should the Verdala Hotel not be rendered operational by the 5 March 2026, Royal Hotels Limited shall incur pre-liquidated damages in the sum of €5,000 per day or part thereof up to the date as the hotel is rendered operational.
 The payment of any such pre-liquidated damages which may become due is guaranteed by the Issuer who shall be jointly and in solidum responsible for any such payment.
-In order to further guarantee, inter alia, the aforesaid, Royal Hotels Limited constituted in favour of Malta Enterprise Corporation a special hypothec for the sum of \notin 3,000,000 over the parcel of land in Rabat previously forming part of the Grand Hotel Verdala and its grounds, measuring approximately 2,780 sqm.
-Furthermore, in terms of public deed entered into on 6 March 2018 by and amongst the same parties, the Issuer constituted itself as surety, jointly and severally with Royal Hotels Limited (and Heritage Developments Limited) for the performance of their respective and, or joint obligations in terms of said deed, and in order to better secure such obligations delivered in favour of Malta Enterprise Corporations delivered in favour of Malta Enterprise Corporation delivered in favour of Malta Enterprise Corporation a special hypothec for the sum of \notin 3,000,000 over the parcel of land in Rabat previously forming part of the Grand Hotel Verdala and its grounds, measuring approximately 2,780 sqm.
-Furthermore, in terms of public deed entered into on 6 March 2018 by and amongst the same parties, the Issuer constituted itself as surety, jointly and s
+In order to further guarantee, inter alia, the aforesaid, Royal Hotels Limited constituted in favour of Malta Enterprise Corporation a special hypothec for the sum of €3,000,000 over the parcel of land in Rabat previously forming part of the Grand Hotel Verdala and its grounds, measuring approximately 2,780 sqm.
+Furthermore, in terms of public deed entered into on 6 March 2018 by and amongst the same parties, the Issuer constituted itself as surety, jointly and severally with Royal Hotels Limited (and Heritage Developments Limited) for the performance of their respective and, or joint obligations in terms of said deed, and in order to better secure such obligations delivered in favour of Malta Enterprise Corporation an on-demand guarantee issued by a local bank for the sum of €250,000.

-As a result of, principally, an increase in professional fees and finishing costs, as well as inflationary pressures, the initial estimated investment in the Verdala Hotel and the refurbishing of the Verdala Hotel Annex amounting to circa \in 11.5 million has been revised upwards by \in 1.5 million, amounting to a total spend of \in 13 million.
+As a result of, principally, an increase in professional fees and finishing costs, as well as inflationary pressures, the initial estimated investment in the Verdala Hotel and the refurbishing of the Verdala Hotel Annex amounting to $circa \in 11.5$ million has been revised upwards by $\in 1.5$ million, amounting to a total spend of $\in 13$ million.
 As at the date hereof, 25% of the total capital expenditure has been contracted.